MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/attack-surface-reduction.md

 - Executable files (such as .exe, .dll, or .scr)
 - Script files (such as a PowerShell .ps, VisualBasic .vbs, or JavaScript .js file)

+This rule was introduced in:
+- Windows 10, version 1709
+- Windows Server, version 1809
+- Windows Server 2019
-This rule was introduced in: Windows 10 1709, Windows Server 1809, Windows Server 2019, Microsoft Endpoint Configuration Manager CB 1710
+- Microsoft Endpoint Configuration Manager CB 1710

 Intune name: Execution of executable content (exe, dll, ps, js, vbs, etc.) dropped from email (webmail/mail client) (no exceptions)